ORNL-Modelica/TRANSFORM-Library/README.md

 As library is in its beta stage, library may change often with compatability breaking changes.
 Thought you should know!

-## Getting Started

-- To use download or clone the repository and Load/Open in your favorite Modelica development environment.

 ### Check that the Library is working

 - To test that the library is working, run the appropriate `runAll_*.mos` script.
 This will simulate all the examples which are included in the regression tests.